FRRouting/frr/doc/user/ospfd.rst

    for NSSA areas and are not redistributed at all into Stub areas, where external routes are not permitted.

-   Note that for connected routes, one may instead use :term:`passive-interface`;
+   Note that for connected routes, one may instead use the `passive-interface` configuration.

 .. seealso::